felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ---

-# Part 2: Creating a system of learning
+# Part 2: Climbing the Slope of Enlightenment

-## Chapter 5: Climbing the Slope of Enlightenment
+## Chapter 5: Creating a System of Learning

 > *You gotta kiss a lot of frogs before you find a prince.*